Supporting the social fabric of our communities

-Located at Daniels Waterfront – City of the Arts, Artscape Daniels Launchpad is a Toronto’s one-stop hub for creative entrepreneurship offering not only an amazing space where artists can create, experiment and learn new skills.
-With a total of 30,000 sq.ft of space, it exists to empower all artists, designers and creators to prosper from their creative practice.
-Launchpad is made possible through the innovative partnership between Artscape and The Daniels Corporation with support from the Governments of Canada, Ontario and Toronto and many other donors and sponsors.
-It was named in recognition of the outstanding financial support of The Daniels Corporation, The John and Myrna Daniels Foundation and WJ Properties.
+Located at Daniels Waterfront – City of the Arts community, Artscape Daniels Launchpad is Toronto’s one-stop hub for creative entrepreneurship offering not only an amazing space where artists can create, but also experiment with innovative techniques and learn new skills.
+With 30,000 square feet of space, it exists to empower all artists, designers and creators to prosper from their creative practice.
+Artscape Daniels Launchpad is named in recognition of the financial support of The Daniels Corporation and the John and Myrna Daniels Foundation, whose leadership gift of $5.75 million includes $625,000 in support from Daniels’ City of the Arts development partner WJ Properties.

 Second Harvest is an organization that rescues and prepares excess fresh food, which it then delivers daily to social service agencies in Toronto.
 Daniels has played an ongoing role as Presenting Sponsor of Toronto Taste for 25 years, Second Harvest’s annual gala fundraising event, as well as helping build a major extension on the organization’s warehouse in 2009.
 Members of the Daniels’ team enjoy participating in Second Harvest’s annual campaigns including Lunch Money Days, Hero Day and the holiday turkey drive.

-Giving a hand up not a hand out, Habitat for Humanity GTA partners with working, low-income families to provide safe, decent, and affordable homes.
-For over 25-years Daniels has partnered with Habitat for Humanity GTA and many of their affiliates to empower families in need of a place to call home.
-Throughout these years, Daniels has contributed over $6 million to Habitat, which has resulted in safe, affordable and healthy homes for 91 Habitat families across the GTA.
-As city builders, Daniels takes a leadership role in creating affordable housing in many new home communities.
-Shifting from Habitat’s usual ‘ground up build’, Habitat acquires partially completed townhomes from Daniels at select communities, at a significantly reduced cost.
-In turn, homeowners complete the interior for the “sweat equity” required to move into their new home.
+Giving a hand up, not a hand out, Habitat for Humanity GTA partners with working, low-income families to provide safe and affordable homes.
+For over 24 years, Daniels has partnered with Habitat for Humanity GTA and local affiliates to empower families in need of a place to call home.
+Daniels has contributed over $6 million to Habitat, which has resulted in safe, affordable and healthy homes for 96 Habitat partner families across the GTA.

 Friends of Ruby

 Visions of Science Network for Learning is a charitable organization that empowers youth from low-income communities through meaningful engagement in STEM (science, technology, engineering and math).
-As Visions of Science was keen to deepen their impact in communities, developing their operational capacity becam a priority.
+As Visions of Science was keen to deepen their impact in communities, developing their operational capacity became a priority.
 In order to support this growth, Visions of Science have relocated their headquarters to 71 Regent Park Blvd.
 Catalyzed with seed funding from The Daniels Corporation, this move will enrich Visions of Science’s impact in communities.
-We are excited to continue developing this partnership.

 Erin Mills Farmers Market

-To expand access to healthy food in 2013, Daniels helped transform land that was awaiting development into a farmers’ market.
+To expand access to healthy food, in 2013 the Daniels team transformed land awaiting development in Erin Mills into a farmers’ market and urban farm.
 In 2016, the Erin Mills Farmers’ Market was established as a not-for-profit organization.
-In 2020, the market moved to its new permanent home across the street: in the courtyard of Arc Condominiums at Daniels Erin Mills.
-Urban agriculture allows for opportunities in education, urban greening and, best of all, a platform for residents of all ages and backgrounds to develop a deeper sense of community.
+In 2020, the market moved to its new permanent home within the courtyard of Arc Condominiums at the Daniels Erin Mills community.
+Food and urban agriculture Initiatives expand access to healthy food choices.
+They also demonstrate sustainability, well-being and education around food security and provide a platform to develop and nurture a spirit of community within residents of all ages and backgrounds.

-Akin is a Toronto-based arts organization that provides creative studio space as well as arts-based programming.
-Our studios provide a working environment that maintains a friendly and inspiring atmosphere where people can work on creative endeavors and entrepreneurial undertakings of all kinds.
-We build community through monthly art critiques, workshops, open studio events, gallery tours, exhibitions, as well as various other art projects.
-Daniels’ donation to The Akin Studio Rent Relief Fund provided current Akin artists and creatives with anonymous, one-time emergency grants towards their studio rent.
-Stay tuned for a new partnership to be announced with Akin Collective in 2021.
+Akin is a Toronto-based arts organization that offers arts-based programming and studio space where artists can work on creative endeavours and entrepreneurial undertakings.
+Akin builds community through monthly art critique, workshops, open studio events, gallery tours and exhibitions, as well as various other projects.
+Daniels’ donation to the Akin Studio Rent Relief Fund provided Akin artists and creatives with an anonymous, one-time emergency grants toward rent for their studios.

-University of Toronto’s John H. Daniels Faculty of Architecture, Landscape and Design.
+University of Toronto John.
+H. Daniels Faculty of Architecture, Landscape, and Design